 Not infrequently Dr Allibone would ring me about an ill child he had just seen on a domiciliary visit.
 I always enjoyed these as he would ask me to admit the child, take a history, examine the child and check the urine then ring him back with my findings.
 They were always very interesting and significant problems.
 He was an excellent clinician and by this stage vastly experienced – so important in clinical medicine.

-Rounds on Ward 8 and Princess Mary wards were daily central part of the routine
+Rounds on Ward 8 and Princess Mary wards were a daily central part of the routine

-For the ward round general ward activities, such as cleaning and bed-making were halted, the mobile children were confined to sit on their beds and unclothed down to their waists with a blanket round them in case the doctors wanted to examine them.
+For the consultants’ ward rounds general ward activities, such as cleaning and bed-making were halted, the mobile children were confined to sit on their beds and unclothed down to their waists with a blanket round them in case the doctors wanted to examine them.
 Any younger children who were noisy or crying were swiftly removed to a side room or the sluice and supervised by a nurse or orderly.
-There were of course no relatives in evidence in 1956.
+There were, of course, no relatives in evidence in 1956.
 (See list of rules at similar children’s department below)

 The house physician would report on the medical progress and the results of any new investigations, any new X-rays would be viewed.
 The ward sister would report on the overall progress of the child such general behaviour and emotional state, appetite, bodily functions, whether the child was taking the prescribed treatment.
 After a discussion the future treatment and management was agreed.
 If the child was old enough what would happen was described in broad terms; as mentioned more often than not the parents would not be present as visiting was severely limited.

 After the ward round the house physician would write up the notes with the decisions and the consultant’s observations in red, implement any new treatments or investigations.
 Some Ward Sisters provided coffee and biscuits after the ward round but I don’t remember this happening on ward 8 at the LGI!